-Additionally, prior to the assessment, we don’t know what specific challenges your child is facing.
+Prior to the assessment, we don’t know what specific challenges your child is facing.
 They may be struggling with executive functions, attention deficit hyperactivity disorder, or another specific learning disability.
 By observing how your child tests and assisting them, I can get a better idea of what they will need long-term.
 This could include extra support, access to special school services, extra time on tests, or placement with a special education teacher.

 After the Educational Assessment

-1. The results of the assessment are not just used to diagnose.
-While we might find evidence for a diagnosis like autism spectrum disorder, we would go over the results to gain a better understanding of your child’s strengths and weaknesses.
+The results of the assessment are not just used to diagnose.
+While we might find evidence for a diagnosis like autism spectrum disorder, we would go over all of the results to gain a better understanding of your child’s learning strengths and weaknesses.

-4. I will be able to recommend ways to get your child’s learning back on track.
-This could come in the form of altering learning/studying strategies or working with an educational therapist, counselor or tutor.
+I will be able to recommend ways to get your child’s learning back on track.
+This could come in the form of altering learning/studying strategies or working with an educational therapist, counselor, or tutor.

-5. Thanks to my background as a school psychologist, I am well-versed in helping families get the help they need from their child’s school, including support services.
+Thanks to my background as a school psychologist, I am well-versed in helping families get the help they need from their child’s school, including support services.
 Working with an IEP team can be overwhelming, but I can help you break down the jargon and advocate for your child.

 Schedule an Assessment Today

 Don’t wait to have your child assessed.
-By choosing to do a private educational evaluation, you’ll gain more insight into your child’s abilities and struggles and have a plan to get your child back on track.
+By choosing to do a private educational evaluation, you’ll gain more insight into your child’s needs, abilities, and struggles and have a plan to get your child back on track.